nietras/nietras.github.io/_posts/2025-05-16-windows-short-path-names.md

    the servers.
 We then use [Renovate to automatically bump versions](LINK TO BLOG POST) of these.
-1. **Images** are stored on a file server on a network share, and typically also cached at specific downsampled resolutions locally on the servers to speed up training.
+1. **Images** are stored on a file server on a network share, and typically also cached at specific resolutions locally on the servers to speed up training.

 At the same time the path to and file name of the images usually follows a schema so the path alone contains information relevant to a given image.
 This